ericoporto/ags-manual-wiki/DynamicSprite.md

       sprite.Delete();
     }

-displays the colour depth of the CustomAvatar.bmp image.
+displays the color depth of the CustomAvatar.bmp image.

 *See Also:* [DynamicSprite.Height](DynamicSprite#dynamicspriteheight),
 [DynamicSprite.Width](DynamicSprite#dynamicspritewidth)